uppeabhishek/CSCI5308-STOCKTRADING/README.md

 ### STOCK TRADING

 <br />
-In this project I have worked on implementing stock trading services using design patterns as below
+In this project I have worked on implementing stock trading services using various design patterns.
+Features include
 <ol>
   <li>
   Buying Stock